Production Automotive Services: History

 PAS also made other performance changes, which included the 1LE brake package originally engineered for Trans Am racecars.
 The setup featured vented 12-inch front and 11.7-inch rear rotors to ensure fade-free performance.
 The aluminum dual-piston front and single-piston rear calipers were borrowed from the Chevrolet Corvette.

 Throughout the project, Scott Kelly, who was the Engineering Liaison of PAS, was instrumental in the development and production of the TTA.
-Scott served as the go-between for PAS and General Motors throughout the program and was responsible for the all of the Trans Ams used during the month of May 1989, including the three actual pace cars.
+Scott served as the go-between for PAS and General Motors throughout the program and was responsible for all of the Trans Ams used during the month of May 1989, including the three actual pace cars.
 After the TTA program, Scott worked as the Service and Warranty Administrator for the TTA, GMC Syclone, Typhoon, Sonoma GT, and natural-gas-powered trucks, that PAS produced until 1994.